kubedzero/unraid-snmp/README.md

 Changing any of the numerous files under the `./source/` directory will require a rebuild of the `unraid-snmp.txz` file.
 The `./source/` directory is only for tracking code changes and does not affect the code deployed to Unraid.

 The `createpackage.sh` script can assist with creating the package, but is provided mostly for convenience.
-The following instructions will take use of it, but the commands within can be run manually just as easily.
+The following instructions will make use of it, but the commands within can be run manually just as easily.

 The key to creating these Slackware packages is to use `makepkg` which is provided on Slackware.
 For this reason, I build the packages on my Unraid server.

-* Get the source code from macOS onto Unraid with `scp -r ~/GitHub/kubedzero/unraid-snmp/source root@unraid:/tmp/packageSource`
+* Get the `source` directory from macOS over to Unraid using `rsync -vpr "~/GitHub/kubedzero/unraid-snmp/source/*" root@unraid:/tmp/packageSource/`
   * recursively copy all source files to the Unraid server with IP `unraid`
   * replace `unraid` with `192.168.1.10` or whatever your server's IP is
-  * `scp` will automatically create the `packageSource` directory and drop the sub-contents into it.
-So if there was a file on macOS `~/GitHub/kubedzero/unraid-snmp/source/install/doinst.sh` it would be copied to `/tmp/packageSource/install/doinst.sh`.
-  * NOTE: If `/tmp/packageSource` already existed before running the command, the `./source` directory is created within.
-So if there was a file on macOS `~/GitHub/kubedzero/unraid-snmp/source/install/doinst.sh` it would be copied to `/tmp/packageSource/source/install/doinst.sh`.
+  * NOTE: v for verbose, p for permissions, r for recursive.
+No need for group, owner, time, etc that would be encapsulated in `-a`.
+If `-a` is used, you might see `rsync: [generator] chown "/boot/packageSource/source" failed: Operation not permitted (1)` due to users/owners/groups not existing on the target system
+  * NOTE that permissions (chmod and executable) don't get copied over with SCP, so this must be manually checked for accuracy `scp -r ~/GitHub/kubedzero/unraid-snmp/source root@unraid:/tmp/packageSource/`
+  * Confirm that it exists correctly in Unraid as `/tmp/packageSource/many-files-here` and NOT `/tmp/packageSource/source/many-files-here`.
+Depending on if files already existed there, different behavior could result.
+This will affect the TXZ packaging.
+Another way this could happen is if you copy just the directory (`rsync directory`) versus the directory's contents (`rsync directory/*`)

 * Copy the `createpackage.sh` script as well: `scp ~/GitHub/kubedzero/unraid-snmp/createpackage.sh root@unraid:/tmp/`
-* Run a remote SSH command on macOS to build the package: `ssh -t root@unraid "cd /tmp/ && bash /tmp/createpackage.sh 2020.09.19 /tmp/packageSource/"`
+* Run a remote SSH command on macOS to build the package: `ssh -t root@unraid "cd /tmp/ && bash /tmp/createpackage.sh 2023.02.12 /tmp/packageSource/"`
   * The `-t` command executes everything in the double quotes on the Unraid server
   * The command first establishes a location by moving into the `/tmp/` directory
   * It then calls `bash /tmp/createpackage.sh` because Unraid changed to not allow direct execution, aka just executing `/tmp/createpackage.sh`
-  * `createpackage.sh` is given the argument `2020.09.19` for the package naming.
+  * `createpackage.sh` is given the argument `2023.02.12` for the package naming.
 It does not affect the way the package is created aside from the filename.
   * It is also given the directory where the files and folders belonging in the package live, which we copied over earlier: `/tmp/packageSource/`
-  * It creates the completed package `unraid-snmp-2020.09.19-x86_64-1.txz` in the directory we called the command from, `/tmp/`
+  * It creates the completed package `unraid-snmp-2023.02.12-x86_64-1.txz` in the directory we called the command from, `/tmp/`
+  * It will also output the MD5 of the created package
 * Diving into what `createpackage.sh` is actually doing
   * It confirms `makepkg` is installed, preventing accidental usage on macOS
-  * It takes the input plugin version and constructs the package filename in typical Slackware format: `packagename-version-x86_64-1.txz` or `unraid-snmp-2020.09.19-x86_64-1.txz`
+  * It takes the input plugin version and constructs the package filename in typical Slackware format: `packagename-version-x86_64-1.txz` or `unraid-snmp-2023.02.12-x86_64-1.txz`
   * It cleans out `.DS_Store` files from the source directory (provided as the second argument), to make sure macOS artifacts don't get included during package creation
   * The `makepkg` command bundles everything in the directory from where it was called into the package, so in preparation, the script moves to the source directory (provided as the second argument)
   * The `makepkg` command is invoked and the package is created (outside the source directory, as required by the tool)
   * The MD5 of the created package is computed and printed for convenience
 * Now we need to copy the compiled package back to macOS, where our Git repository lives. `scp "root@unraid:/tmp/*.txz" ~/GitHub/kubedzero/unraid-snmp/packages`
-  * This copies any `.txz` file in `/tmp/` so it doesn't have to be updated for version bumps, but `*.txz` can just as easily be replaced with the full name `unraid-snmp-2020.09.19-x86_64-1.txz` if desired
+  * This copies any `.txz` file in `/tmp/` so it doesn't have to be updated for version bumps, but `*.txz` can just as easily be replaced with the full name `unraid-snmp-2023.02.12-x86_64-1.txz` if desired
 * Now we need to update the MD5 listed in the `snmp.plg` file for the `unraid-snmp.txz` package we copied over.
 I do this manually, using the printout from the `createpackage.sh` script.
 A sample MD5 is `09655c2ee9391e64ff7584b2893b5454`
 * Now update the plugin version in the `snmp.plg` file if it hasn't already been done, commit the code and package changes, and push to GitHub
 * Done!